taesungp/cyclegan/_posts/2017-03-25-maps-comparison.md

 {{ page.title }}
 ================

-* pix2pix is based on aligned method.
+* pix2pix is trained on aligned pairs.
 * "feature loss + GAN" uses the GAN loss plus the L1 difference of the activation of ReLU4_2 of a pretrained VGG network.
 * "pixel loss + GAN" uses the GAN loss plus the L1 difference loss of the pixels of the input and output images.